-Founded in 2003, Western Alliance Bank has $20 billion in assets and $17 billion in deposits, ranking the institution as a very large bank.
-Western Alliance Bank, whose headquarters are in Phoenix, Arizona, lacks premium access to support representatives, with no live chat or all-day service options available.
+Western Alliance Bank started in 2003 with headquarters in Phoenix, Arizona.
+Western Alliance Bank owns $20 billion in assets as well as deposits totaling $17 billion, which makes it a very large bank.
+Western Alliance Bank lacks premium access to support representatives, with no live chat or all-day service options available.
 It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-Overall, Western Alliance Bank is a bank with better alternatives, with a rating of 3.5 stars out of 5 from our experts.
-Western Alliance Bank has the complete slate of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-It has a fair savings rate; you can find higher rates with other banks.
-Locating a bank with free checking, in addition to a high savings APY is your best option for returning the highest income on your deposits while maintaining convenient access to your money.
+With a score of 3.5 out of 5 stars, Western Alliance Bank should be more closely analyzed to see if its services match your needs.
+Western Alliance Bank has a mixture of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+It has a fair savings rate; other popular banks have higher rates.
+Locating a checking account with no monthly fee and a savings account with a high APY at the same bank is the best bet for gaining the most income on your deposits while maintaining easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, Western Alliance Bank ranks poorly compared to the average U.S. bank.
-Western Alliance Bank's one-year CD earns at a rate of 0.95% and the five-year CD earns at a rate of 1.56%, while its highest-yielding money market account has a rate of 0.40%.
-Given Western Alliance Bank's poor savings rate, you should think about choosing another bank to earn more on your deposits.
+Western Alliance Bank features a savings rate of 0.10%, which is fair compared to other U.S. banks.
+Western Alliance Bank's one-year and five-year term lengths CDs earn at a rate of 0.95% and 1.56%, respectively, while its highest-yielding money market account has an APY of 0.40%.
+Given Western Alliance Bank's below average savings rate, you should consider looking elsewhere to open savings accounts.

 How Western Alliance Bank's Savings Rates Compare